Jerry-Shaw/Nervsys/README.md

 As said, it is an universal API controller.
 So, we can easily use it as follows as usual.
 It receives normal GET/POST data, and stream data in JSON format.
-Remember one param named "c" or "cmd", the two are equal.
+Remember one param named "c" or "cmd", the two are equal and both reserved by NervSys core.

 **Examples (using GET):**